Artifacts definition

 is_file_list

-Optional for: file, hash and stat
+Optional for: file, hash, stat

 artifacts: